flipcoder/FRAG.EXE/Spec.md

     - dynamic
     - actor
     - ghost
+- penetration (float [0,1] def 0) - fraction of resultant bullet damage after penetrating (0-1)
 - visible (bool)
+- hurt (float) - amount of damage to inflict on player per second when touching, negative values heal
+- tags:
+    - fluid

 Properties are keys with values that store information for each node set in blender.
 The specs may or may not make use of these.
 For example, there may be a flag called "penetration" with a value of 0.2 for items that bullets are able to penetrate while reducing the damage by 20%.